IndEcol/pymrio/CONTRIBUTING.rst

 Changing the code base
 **********************

 All code contribution must be provided as pull requests connected to a filed issue.
+Please set-up pull requests against the master branch of the repository.
 Use numpy style docstrings_ and lint using black_ and isort_, and follow the pep8_ style guide.
 Passing the black_ and isort_ liter is a requirement to pass the tests before merging a pull request.